dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 ## Entity Framework Core NuGet packages

 To add EF Core support to a project, install the database provider that you want to target.
-This tutorial uses the SQL Server provider, [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/).
-The provider package is already included in the [Microsoft.AspNetCore.All](xref:fundamentalthe [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage, so you don't have to install it.
+This tutorial uses SQL Server, and the provider package is [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/).
+This package is already included in the [Microsoft.AspNetCore.All](xref:fundamentalthe [Microsoft.AspNetCore.All](xref:fundamentals/metapackage) metapackage, so you don't have to install it.

 This package and its dependencies (`Microsoft.EntityFrameworkCore` and `Microsoft.EntityFrameworkCore.Relational`) provide run-time support for EF.
 You'll add a tooling package later, in the [Migrations](migrations.md) tutorial.